 Not all who wander are lost...

 Welcome to my blog dedicated to my family and our crazy foreign service life.
-Never content with staying in one place, we are excited to begin our journey.
-After 3 years of dealing with my husband's training, moving, moving back, commuting, more training and an unaccompanied assignment...we are overseas!
+Never content with staying in one place, we are excited to share our journey.
+We've survived two unaccompanied tour (Baghdad 2010-2011 and Baghdad again in 2015-2016), multiple TDYs, and enjoyed a two-year family assignment in Cairo, Egypt.
+The fab hubby is currently learning Turkish for our next assignment...Istanbul, Turkey!
+We leave for Turkey sometime in summer 2017.
 I write about what I know.
-Which is mainly babies, school-aged children, their gross pets, dealing with lots of government info, our moving adventures, being a nurse, running, living on too-little sleep, and an addiction to Starbucks lattes.
+Which is mainly kids, tween drama, gross pets, dealing with lots of government info, our moving adventures, being a nurse, yoga, running, living on too-little sleep, and an addiction to coffee lattes.
 I hope you'll enjoy this glimpse into our lives.